MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-enriched-logs.md

 To enable the Enriched Microsoft 365 logs:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator)..
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator).
 1. Browse to **Global Secure Access (preview)** > **Global settings** > **Logging**.
 1. Select the type of Microsoft 365 logs you want to enable.
 1. Select **Save**.

     :::image type="content" source="media/how-to-view-enriched-logs/enriched-logs-sharepoint.png" alt-text="Screenshot of the Logging area of Global Secure Access." lightbox="media/how-to-view-enriched-logs/enriched-logs-sharepoint-expanded.png":::

-The enriched logs may take up to 72 hours to fully integrate with the service.
+The enriched logs take up to 72 hours to fully integrate with the service.

 ### Configure Diagnostic settings